iscsi target does not work

 Looks like the iscsi service is not even starting when the slider is switched to "on".

-#1 Updated by nuttervm - almost 3 years ago
+#1 Updated by nuttervm - about 3 years ago

 I think I found the a few causes of this problem...